ISO 27001 for SaaS companies

 The standard is risk-driven by design: you set scope, identify threats, choose controls, and continuously improve.
 That means SaaS companies can tailor ISO 27001 to their stack and workflows instead of bending to generic checklists.
 The latest revision is ISO/IEC 27001:2022 (official standard).

-- Confidence for enterprise prospects and security questionnaires.
+Confidence for enterprise prospects and security questionnaires.

-- Clear ownership across engineering, product, and leadership.
+Clear ownership across engineering, product, and leadership.

-- A repeatable rhythm for managing risks, vendors, and incidents.
+A repeatable rhythm for managing risks, vendors, and incidents.

-- Proof that security is intentional, measurable, and improving.
+Proof that security is intentional, measurable, and improving.

 The ISO 27000 family

-- ISO/IEC 27000: overview and vocabulary.
+- ISO/IEC 27000 Overview and vocabulary.

-- ISO/IEC 27001: requirements for an ISMS (certifiable).
+- ISO/IEC 27001 ISMS requirements (certifiable).

 How ISO 27001 is structured